fusionfabric/open-api-standard/Collections_and_Pagination.md

-When a Finastra API provides a `GET` endpoint that returns a collection the API should provide search and filter capabilities to avoid performance issues when a potentially large collection are returned.
+When a Finastra API provides a `GET` endpoint that returns a collection the API should provide search and filter capabilities to avoid performance issues when a potentially large collection is returned.

 Search and filter capabilities can be supported using:

-1 - basic mechanism - with query parameters specified in the url which contain the resource’s filter field name and filter field value
+1 - basic mechanisms

+- where query parameters are specified in the url which contains the resource's filter field name and filter field value
+- where well known commonly used searches have a dedicated endpoint

-2 - advanced mechanism - as per the basic mechanism but additionally implementing a query language to allow more advanced search capabilities e.g. using query languages similar to:
+2 - advanced mechanism - this is similar to the basic mechanism but additionally implements a query language to allow more advanced search capabilities e.g. using query languages similar to:

 -   [RSQL](https://github.com/jirutka/rsql-parser)